Updates & Info

 Airlines / Flight Status:

-Airlines at BHM continue to operate with reduced flight schedules that are gradually being restored as passenger demand increases.
-Passengers should contact their airline directly about any changes and developments to their schedule.
-Airlines rather than the airport handle all aspects of ticketing and scheduling.
+Airlines at BHM continue to restore flight schedules to near pre-Covid levels.
+Passengers should contact their airline directly about flight status or changes to their schedule.
+Airlines handle all aspects of ticketing and scheduling.
 For a list of nonstop destinations served by airlines at BHM, visit the Flight Information page.

 The airlines have implemented significant operational changes to keep passengers and airline workers safe.